SOLARMA/nxt-control-mmf/docs/test-rp3pgm90.md

 1. Change User Password
 2. Network Options / Change Hostname
+3. Network Options / Wi-fi

 Reboot Raspberry Pi if requested.

-Login as pi@<rp3pgm90_IP_address> via SSH using the new password, and verify that that hostname has been changed:
+Login as pi@<rp3pgm90_IP_address> via SSH using the new password, and verify that the hostname has been changed:

 ```
 gpmacario@nemo:~ $ ssh pi@172.30.48.44